nickswalker/nickwalker.us/collections/_posts/2023-11-19-semantic-scholar.md

 **Update December 20th, 2023**: The two profiles have been merged, likely as a result of internal escalation after emailing this post to the team.
 There remains no way to opt out of having a profile.

-**Update February 10th, 2025**: Now there's [a new second profile](https://www.semanticscholar.org/author/Nick-Walker/2283347475) ([image](/assets/images/posts/semantic-scholar-2025.png) for posterity), again with the latest crop of papers.
+**Update February 10th, 2025**: At my request, Semantic Scholar deleted my profiles.
+Now there's [a new stub profile](https://www.semanticscholar.org/author/Nick-Walker/2283347475) ([image](/assets/images/posts/semantic-scholar-2025.png) for posterity), again with the latest crop of papers.
 Seven years later, still mopping AI slop.

 -------------